National Environmental Standards and Regulations Enforcement Agency: Environmental impact assessment

-The functions of FEPA were taken up by the Federal Ministry of Environment when that agency was incorporated into its structure.
-The ministry inherited jurisdiction over environmental impact assessments (EIAs) and only the Minister of Environment was empowered to issue an environmental impact statement (EIS).
-Since the creation of NESREA, the agency has held the responsibility for enforcing EIAs in Nigeria.
+NESREA is responsible for enforcing environmental impact assessments (EIAs) in Nigeria.
 Though Nigeria runs a federal system of government, the sub-national regions (known as States) are not empowered to issue this document.
 NESREA's sole jurisdiction over certifying EIAs was affirmed in a 2015 court of appeals ruling.

 Illegal wildlife trade

 Nigeria is a signatory to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and NESREA is responsible for seizures and prosecution of illegal wildlife trade crimes in Nigeria.
-The agency has recorded a number of seizures of species and animal parts that were being transhipped through its ports, and it has prosecuted some prominent cases, including non-nationals, some of whom were sentenced to serve prison terms.
-A lion cub was rescued from two wildlife traffickers by NESREA in February 2022.
-The lion cub had been up for sale in the black market for 6 million naira before it was rescued by NESREA in conjunction with the Nigeria Police Force and the Nigeria National Park Service.
-An agency representative warned citizens to desist from environmental crimes as agencies continue to war against perpetrators.
+The agency has recorded a number of seizures of species and animal parts being transhipped through its ports.
+In conjunction with the Nigeria Police Force and the Nigeria National Park Service, NESREA rescued a lion cub from two wildlife traffickers in February 2022 that had been up for sale in the black market for 6 million naira.
 The agency also works to curb the illegal trade of plants and plant products, like iroko tree and mahogany.

 Waste disposal

-NESREA has policies on waste disposal, including the National Policy on Waste Battery Management and the National Environmental (Battery Control) Regulations.
-The policies make the environment more sustainable for people to inhabit.
+NESREA's policies on waste disposal include the National Policy on Waste Battery Management and the National Environmental (Battery Control) Regulations.
+In July 2009, NESREA hosted the International Conference on E-Waste, otherwise known as the Abuja Platform.

-NESREA (alongside other government agencies) discovered shiploads of obsolete and used electrical and electronic equipment that were about to be dumped within the country, turning them back to their ports of origin.
-Nigeria is currently witnessing a boom in the use of technological equipment leading to the massive production of electronic waste in urban centers.
-As a result, NESREA began to work in this sector to establish the application of the extended producer responsibility principle in waste management (other sectors of the economy such as the food and beverage industry are also involved).
-To achieve this, they set up a nationwide program and published guidelines for the relevant industry players.
+Nigeria is currently witnessing a rise in the use of technological equipment, leading to the massive production of electronic waste in urban centers.
+As a result, NESREA established the application of the extended producer responsibility principle in waste management, setting up a nationwide program and publishing guidelines for the relevant industry players.

-In July 2009, NESREA hosted the International Conference on E-Waste, otherwise known as the Abuja Platform, which was focused on addressing the problem on a wider scale.

 Public information

-The agency commissioned a weekly TV and radio series,NESREA Watch, which had a cast that included popular Nigerian artists like Kiki Omeili.
+The agency commissioned a weekly TV and radio series, NESREA Watch, which had a cast that included popular Nigerian artists like Kiki Omeili.